Squarerootofpi/413-a3/README.md

 qf8/edit?usp=sharing

-He needs a web app to be able to more easily enter and keep track of his movie collection as it
+He needs a web app to be able to more easily enter and keep track of his movie collection as it grows.

-grows.
 Create a web app that has:

 • A shared navigation menu to each page on the site

-• A home page containing the title “The Joel Hilton Film Collection” and the only image I

-could find of him on the Internet:
+• A home page containing the title “The Joel Hilton Film Collection” and the only image I could find of him on the Internet:

 o https://byu.box.com/s/p1d6uozvh4b8a5knyfo1dwzhhrp4mhd7

 • A separate “My Podcasts” page with a link to the Baconsale site: https://baconsale.com/

 • A separate page with a form to enter the movies.
-The new movie form should allow to enter

-all the information currently contained in the spreadsheet linked above.
+The new movie form should allow to enter all the information currently contained in the spreadsheet linked above.
 Note:

 o For the Rating field, use a dropdown menu (G, PG, PG-13, R).

 o For the Edited field, we want that to be a yes/no (true/false) option.

 o The “Edited”, “Lent To”, and “Notes” fields are optional.
-All other fields must be
+All other fields must be entered.

-entered.

 o Notes should be limited to 25 characters.

-• A separate page that lists out all the movies that have been entered so far (just while the app

-is running – we have not learned yet how to connect it to a database for long-term storage.)
+• A separate page that lists out all the movies that have been entered so far (just while the app is running – we have not learned yet how to connect it to a database for long-term storage.)

-o NOTE: Exclude the movie “Independence Day” from ever displaying in the list,

-because Joel once argued in a 4

-th of July podcast that “Independence Day” beats
+o NOTE: Exclude the movie “Independence Day” from ever displaying in the list, because Joel once argued in a 4th of July podcast that “Independence Day” beats

 “Rocky IV” as the “Most American Movie Ever Made” which is obviously not true!

-(#notcoveredinthevideos… but check out the section “DISPLAYING THE

-RESPONSES” in Chapter 3 of the Freeman textbook as a great place to start.)
+(#notcoveredinthevideos… but check out the section “DISPLAYING THE RESPONSES” in Chapter 3 of the Freeman textbook as a great place to start.)

 Submit a .zip file of your project or a link to the GitHub repository containing your project

-via Learning Suite.